HighnessAtharva/Media-Analysis/README.md

 To use this application, follow these steps:

 1. Clone this repository to your local machine
+2. cd into it and `python -m venv env` and `env\Scripts\activate`
-2. Install the required dependencies using `pip install -r requirements.txt`
+3. Install the required dependencies using `pip install -r requirements.txt`
-3. Run the application using `streamlit run ⭐MEDIA_ANALYSIS.py`
+4. Run the application using `streamlit run ⭐MEDIA_ANALYSIS.py`
-4. Select a platform from the sidebar
+5. Select a platform from the sidebar
-5. Upload your CSV file or download the example CSVs.
+6. Upload your CSV file or download the example CSVs.
+To test, use the CSVs in `pages/sample-csv`
-6. Explore your data and gain insights!
+7. Explore your data and gain insights!

 ## Contributing